oscarlai1998/tp/docs/UserGuide.md

 ```

 ## Features
-The following section outlines the various commands suopported by the application, its proper usages and expected behaviours.
+The following section outlines the various commands supported by the application, its proper usages and expected behaviours.

-### Add new module: `add`
+### Add a new module: `add`

-Adds a new module to the list of modules undertaken.
-The add function serves to keep track of the modules that you have taken or are currently taking.
-Other functions would interact with these added modules to keep track, calculate CAP and check the progress of your academic career.
+Adds a new module to the list of modules you wish to track.
+The list serves to keep track of the modules that
+you have taken, are currently taking or intend to take in the future.
+Other functions would interact with these added
+modules to keep track, calculate CAP and check the progress of your academic career.

 > ℹ️ **Note:** The prerequisite field is optional.